-The requirement is to be 100% funded.
+The requirement is to move towards 100% funding over a period of time.
 The funding level is calculated triennially, following an actuarial review.

 The Fund's assets are managed on an active basis (except the Global Passive Equity mandate and the Passive UK Gilt mandate) and are expected to outperform their benchmarks over the long term.
 In this way the investment performance achieved by the Fund is expected to exceed the rate of return assumed by the Actuary within the valuation.